 Researchers have developed a blood test that may revolutionize cancer testing.
 It can identify over 50 types of cancer, often long before symptoms develop.

-Imagine being a woman concerned about a lump in your your breast, or a man worried about possible symptoms of prostate cancer.
-Or consider the plight of people who have no idea that what they and their doctors often assume is chronic indigestion is actually pancreatic cancer — a malignancy with a high fatality rate because it’s very hard to diagnose early.
+Imagine being a woman concerned about a lump in your breast, or a man worried about possible symptoms of prostate cancer.
+Or consider the plight of people who have no idea that what they and their doctors often assume is chronic indigestion is actually pancreatic cancer, a malignancy with a high fatality rate because it’s very hard to diagnose early.

 Although advances in cancer treatment save many lives, cancer remains a top killer of Americans.
-In fact, the National Cancer Institute reports cancer is responsible for the death of over 600,000 people yearly in the U.S. Obviously, finding an easy way to screen for malignancies is key to better detection and early treatment (which can be less extensive and traumatic if a cancer is caught before It has spread).
+The National Cancer Institute reports cancer is responsible for the death of about 600,000 people yearly in the U.S. Finding an easy way to screen for malignancies is important for better detection and early treatment.

 “This is a landmark study and a first step toward the development of easy-to-perform screening tools,” said Fabrice André MD, PhD, director of research at the Gustave Roussy Cancer Institute in Villejuif, France, and editor-in-chief of Annals of Oncology.
 “Earlier detection of more than fifty percent of cancers could save millions of lives every year worldwide and could dramatically reduce morbidity induced by aggressive treatments. “